Gimme Shelter (2013 film)

 Gimme Shelter is a 2013 American independent Christian drama film written and directed by Ronald Krauss and starring Vanessa Hudgens, James Earl Jones, Rosario Dawson, Stéphanie Szostak, Emily Meade, Ann Dowd, and Brendan Fraser.
-It is based on a true story about a runaway teenage girl who becomes pregnant and is placed in a home for pregnant girls.
+The film is based on a true story about a runaway teenage girl who becomes pregnant and is placed in a home for pregnant girls.
+It was released at the Heartland Film Festival on October 17, 2013, and later in the United States on January 24, 2014.

 Plot

-Agnes "Apple" Bailey (Vanessa Hudgens) has never had an easy life.
+Agnes "Apple" Bailey has never had an easy life.
 She has been in and out of foster care for years, and her mother, June, is an abusive drug addict who only wants her for the welfare money she provides.
-She decides to run away and go in search of her absent father Tom Fitzpatrick (Brendan Fraser) who she discovers is now a wealthy Wall Street broker with a family.
+She decides to run away and go in search of her absent father Tom Fitzpatrick who she discovers is now a wealthy Wall Street broker with a family.
 Tom agrees to take her in, but she is quickly forced out again when he and his wife learn she is pregnant, and do not agree with her decision to keep the baby.

 When a pimp forces her into his vehicle to discuss "business", thinking that she is someone else, Apple jumps into the driver's seat, speeds away and crashes the car.
 Apple awakes in a hospital where a priest, Father Frank McCarthy, is waiting to speak with her.
+Her mother shows up at the hospital with a social worker and has a moment of genuine emotion with Apple, but overall is mainly trying to convince her to come back for the benefits she and the baby will receive.
+Apple goes back and apologizes to Father McCarthy.
 After gaining her trust, Father McCarthy arranges for her to stay in a home for pregnant teenage girls.
 The shelter is run by a formerly homeless woman, Kathy.
 June is informed that Apple will be staying there, and she goes to the shelter in an attempt to take her to her home, but is forced to leave after she gets violent.

 Apple bonds with the other girls at the shelter, beginning to open up and trust them.
 She gives birth to a baby girl and names her Hope.
 Tom comes to visit and the two reconcile.
 He offers to let Apple and Hope come live with him, but as they are leaving, Apple realizes she has already made a home for herself at the shelter and decides to stay.